hs-safl/CPF_demo/README.md

 A predictive understanding of key dynamic, thermodynamic, and cloud microphysical predictors controlling the sub-grid scale occurrence of convective precipitation is important to shrink the uncertainties in climate projects of changes in extreme precipitation given simulations of the general circulation models.
 This paper studies the performance of the eXtreme gradient boosting decision trees for the detection of convective precipitation features (CPF) and the estimation of their sub-grid extent through learning from observationally contained hourly simulations at 3-km grids by the convection-allowing High-Resolution Rapid Refresh (HRRR) weather forecasting model over the conterminous United States.
 Accounting for the imbalanced nature of detecting CPFs through a classification problem, the annual results demonstrate that 85\% of CPFs can be detected with a conditional mean absolute error of 8 sub-grid events, given key CPFs predictors at 100 km grids.
 Seasonal variability of the detection and estimation quality metrics show strong connections with unknown distinct seasonal large-scale environments controlling the space-time dynamics of mesoscale convective systems in summer and winter.
 Explaining the decision tree through Shapley analyses uncovers that cloud liquid and ice water content are the most important predictors in the detection step; however, the sub-grid extent of CPFs is largely controlled by the mid-level vorticity produced by the heating profiles of the convective systems.

-This technical demonstration document show how XGBoost learns subgrid area fractions of convective precipitation over the CONUS, given dynamic and thermodynamic predictors of precipitation at coarse grid resolutions using multi-layer analysis states by HRRR weather model and labels of CPF by the ground-based radar observations.
+This technical demonstration document shows how XGBoost learns subgrid area fractions of convective precipitation over the CONUS, given dynamic and thermodynamic predictors of precipitation at coarse grid resolutions using multi-layer analysis states by HRRR weather model and labels of CPF by the ground-based radar observations.

 <center><img src=https://raw.githubusercontent.com/hs-safl/CPF_demo/main/Figures/Figure_01_a.png width=750></center>